CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Usage ==

 Simply upload the plugin and you're good to go.
-Go to "Podcast > Add New" to add new episodes and go to "Podcast > Settings" to customise, describe, protect, redirect & share your podcast.
+Go to "Podcast > Add New" to add new episodes and go to "Podcast > Settings" to customise your podcast.

 Podcast audio files can be uploaded directly into WordPress or hosted on any other site - in the latter case all you'll need to supply is the URL to the file.
 Please note that episode lengths and file sizes can only be automatically calculated for files that are hosted on the same server as the website - either way though, you can input them in manually.